 Another of Johnstone’s favourite tropes — far from original — is that we live in a world of ‘narratives’.
 One of her most popular essays, ‘Society is Made of Narrative,’ spells out the problem; we live in the Matrix, but instead of code, we are imprisoned with stories.
 ‘Identity,’ she says, ‘language, etiquette, social roles, opinions, ideology, religion, ethnicity, philosophy, agendas, rules, laws, money, economics, jobs, hierarchies, politics, government,’ are all stories.
 Even ‘you’ are a story — that’s all there is, an endless inner dialogue which takes out out of the real world of sight and sound.

 So what’s the problem here?
-Firstly, conceived in this way, it’s only partially true.
+Obviously there’s nothing wrong with the word ‘narrative’ — we are indeed surrounded by fictional stories presented by totalitarian structures.
+Firstly though, conceived in this way, it’s only partially true.
 Let’s say you grow up in an emotional house, with irritable, insensitive people, unable to pick up on subtle cues, atmospheres, and so on.
 Sure as eggs, you’ll grow up insensitive and demanding.
 You’ll also grow up with psychological wounds and scars, buried in the unconscious.
 These may be integrated into the narrative mind, justified and expressed in ‘stories’, but it’s not a story which is imprisoning you, which is hurting, which is cutting you off from your conscious experience of the present moment, any more than a real wound is a ‘story’ (or a song or a painting).

 Another problem is that Johnstone’s narrative narrative once again comes down to baddies!
 Manipulative lovers, cult-leaders, advertisers, journalists and oligarchs all control narratives and blind the poor peasants who follow them into believing the great lies of the system; that we live in a democracy and that the economy is fair.
 The solution?
 Well, there are two solutions for Johnstone.
 One she expresses in a recent piece, Thirty-Two Tips for Navigating a Society that is Full of Propaganda and Manipulation: